 - – etc.

-But in the end if you cannot work efficiently with your cloud then you will have chosen a solution that could have introduced bottlenecks in your bandwidth or created disruptions that slows the whole team down.
+But in the end, if you cannot work efficiently with your cloud then you will have chosen a solution that could have introduced bottlenecks in your bandwidth or created disruptions that slow the whole team down.

 Like I said above the conversion timing is just the time it takes for a task to execute.
 This time could represent different tasks as you may not convert the document to a different format but you may store, encrypt or extract information from it.
 The convert functionality will just give you a general idea of how fast another cloud can perform tasks (once it has the document) in comparison to the one you are currently using or want to use.